18F/handbook/pages/general-information-and-resources/inclusive-behaviors.md

 - Your manager has challenging conversations when needed and approaches them with respect and empathy.
 - Your manager is open to feedback.
-- Your manager demonstrates that they care about diversity, equity, inclusion, and accessibility through words and actions.

 **3. Work-group level:** Day-to-day interpersonal relationships and the team climate.